sasaSilver/udp-chatroom/README.md

 4. As client, type `!h` for help.

-5. Optionally, send messages as server.
+5. Optionally, send messages as server from server console.

-## Testing
-To test project, run `cd chatroom && make check`